SuiMachine/CheatEngine-Scripts/README.md

 # CheatEngine-Scripts
-A collection of Cheat Engine tables (generally not cheats), just stuff for debugging or fixing games.
+A collection of Cheat Engine tables - generally stuff for debugging or fixing games.
+If you want actual cheats - go somewhere else.